Chewy Brown Sugar Cookies

 They’re not at all “plain” – rather, today’s cookies are exploding with flavor.

 You’re going to recognize today’s cookie recipe.
-It’s a spin-off recipe of one of the most popular recipes on my blog.
-Chewy Chocolate Chunk Cookies have completely changed the way I make chocolate chip cookies.
+It’s a spin-off recipe of my chewy chocolate chunk cookies.
 I used a few of the same ingredient ratios and recipe techniques in today’s brown sugar cookies.

 Look at how thick these cookies are.
-To achieve their thick texture, you must chill the cookie dough.
+To achieve their thick texture, chill the cookie dough.
 Also, I make sure there is enough flour to soak up the melted butter.
-Melted butter is greasy and unless there is enough dry ingredients to soak it all up, you’re going to have some cookie spreading issues.
+Melted butter is greasy and unless there is enough dry ingredients to soak it all up, you’re going to have some cookie spreading sadness!